 COVID-19 came to revolutionize the way companies operate around the world.
 As we all know, from one day to the other, structurally speaking, most companies stopped operating onsite to work completely remotely and while some entities are now making the effort to return to the new normality, some have decided to change their work methodology to handle both remote and onsite work from now on and others have even started migrating to cloud infrastructure.

-IT departments workload has increased, especially now due to cyberattacks derived from COVID-19 and due to the extension of the attack surface brought by remote working.
-Having these in mind, companies should implement a series of measures to assure its collaborators are securely using their devices and apps and consequently protecting the company’s integrity, whether they are at home or at the office.
+IT department’s workload has increased, especially now due to cyberattacks derived from COVID-19 and due to the extension of the attack surface brought by remote working.
+Having these in mind, companies should implement a series of measures to assure their collaborators are securely using their devices and apps and consequently protecting the company’s integrity, whether they are at home or at the office.
 Strengthening their cybersecurity strategy with an effective incident response plan and cutting-edge solutions that will allow them to detect, track, analyze, contain, eradicate, and recover from any attack while maintaining a proactive approach and addressing problems is effectively the 1st step.

 - Establish digital management and confidentiality rules